 - Compliance API: Tools for validating listings

-- Feed API: Generate and retrieve order reports
+- Feed API: Generate and retrieve both order reports and customer service metrics reports

 - Finances API: Sellers in eBay's Managed Payments program retrieve seller payout information for their orders.